Happymic/EEERover2024/metro-starter-arduino/README.md

 The code is configured to connect to the EEERover network in the lab.
 You can give a different WiFi network and password, such as a mobile hotspot, by changing the appropriate lines in the code.
 You won't be able to connect to the College WiFi network, which uses a login.
 When the code starts it reports its IP Address on the serial monitor.
 You can connect to the microcontroller from a computer on the same WiFi network by typing this address into a web browser.

-You may need to connect to the microcontroller when it is not connected to a host computer, so you won't see the message reporting the IP address.
+You may need to connect to the microcontroller when it is not connected with a USB cable, so you won't see the message reporting the IP address.
 You can fix the IP address to a certain value by setting `groupNumber` to your group number.
+The IP address will be `192.168.0.n+1`.
 You can only do this on the EEERover network because it has been configured to allow a certain range of static IPs.

 ## HTTP server